 Gather materials.
-To air dry photographs and documents, you will need a safe space away from the disaster zone.
-The items you will need for the air drying process include large trays; fans and dehumidifiers to dry surrounding air; plexiglass or mat board; blotter paper; and plastic bags.
+To air-dry photographs and documents, you will need a safe space away from the disaster zone.
+The items you will need for the air-drying process include large trays; fans and dehumidifiers to dry surrounding air; plexiglass or mat board; blotter paper; and plastic bags.

 Handle with care.
 Wear gloves and handle photographs and documents around the edges as much as possible.

-Use masking tape to secure broken glass.
+Use masking tape to secure the broken glass.
 If the frame’s glass has been broken, gently tape the pieces together prior to inversion.
 Work with the object in a vertical orientation if some pieces of glass have slipped down between the document and the glass.

 Once the items are removed from their frames, continue the air-drying process, as we have described in previous posts on how to dry wet documents.